AndreiRoibu/AndreiRoibu.github.io/_portfolio/02-synthara-in-memory-computing.md

 ### 1. **Technical Innovation & Algorithm Optimization**

-* Pioneered hardware-aware algorithms and models ranging from classical machine learning to advanced AI (LLMs), cryptography, and signal processing, optimizing them to exploit Synthara's IMC capabilities fully.
+* Pioneered hardware-aware algorithms and models ranging from classical machine learning to advanced AI (LLMs), cryptography, and signal processing, optimizing them to fully exploit Synthara's IMC capabilities.
 * Accelerated product development cycles by 90% by co-developing an embedded emulation pipeline that enabled rapid prototyping, benchmarking, and deployment of complex multimodal workloads.
 * Directed cross-functional projects from concept to completion, utilizing agile methodologies to ensure the on-time, on-budget delivery of 25+ benchmarks and PoCs.